 Chasing the Tillamook Steam Train — by Bike!

 Some of my most memorable cycling moments have been entirely unexpected … like the time I found myself participating in that classic western scene — the train robbery!
-It was last summer and I was staying at Rockaway Beach on … Continue reading
+It was last summer and I was staying at Rockaway Beach on the north Oregon coast, visiting some friends.
+I was about to hop on the bike… Continue reading Chasing the Tillamook Steam Train — by Bike!

 2008: No Tea on the “Tea Route” Record Breaker!

 Published in Scuttlebutt Euope, 28 Sept.
-2008 About this latest so-called “Tea Route” Record: like many sailing fans, I have followed the progress of Lionel Lemonchois and the crew of the 110′ catamaran Gitana 13 on their stop-and-go voyage around … Continue reading
+2008 About this latest so-called “Tea Route” Record: like many sailing fans, I have followed the progress of Lionel Lemonchois and the crew of the 110′ catamaran Gitana 13 on their stop-and-go voyage around the world.
+I think it is wonderful that a big sponsored boat has finally gone… Continue reading 2008: No Tea on the “Tea Route” Record Breaker!

 Vakea 19 Reborn–My 42 Years in D.I.Y.
 Trimaran Design